 Masterpieces of the Courtauld Gallery

-The Courtauld Gallery is an art museum that houses the art collection of the Courtauld Institute of Art, a college of the University of London specialising in the study of the history of art.
+The Courtauld Gallery is an art museum that houses the art collection of the Courtauld Institute of Art, a college of the University of London specializing in the study of the history of art.
 The Courtauld collection contains some 530 paintings and over 26,000 drawings and prints.
-The Head of the Courtauld Gallery is Ernst Vegelin.

 The Masterpieces of the Courtauld Gallery